 - Creating an environment which supports healthy food and drink choices

 - Increasing availability and promotion of healthier foods and safe potable water to drink instead of sugar sweetened drinks

 - Decreasing availability and promotion of unhealthy foods and sugar sweetened drinks

 - Increasing knowledge and skills of staff, volunteers and community members regarding healthy eating and the importance of consuming water daily.

-Kenora Skating Club, much like other local sports clubs and associations reach a substantial proportion of the population (through participants, spectators, supporters, volunteers, sponsors) and are well placed to be leaders in establishing health-promoting environments and support individuals who are seeking a healthier way of living.
+Kenora Skating Academy, much like other local sports clubs and associations reach a substantial proportion of the population (through participants, spectators, supporters, volunteers, sponsors) and are well placed to be leaders in establishing health-promoting environments and support individuals who are seeking a healthier way of living.
 Additionally, coaches play a key role in influencing nutrition and hydration practices among junior sports participants.
 As role models and club authorities, coaches are well positioned to reinforce positive messages regarding the beneficial role of nutrition and hydration in health and in sport.
 These key messages include:

 - Children participating in sport with poor meal, snack and drink choices may become tired, irritable and lethargic, and may even struggle to maintain interest and enjoyment in sport and regular physical activities.

 This policy applies in all areas where Kenora Skating Academy is in control of the distribution of foods and/or drinks which are provided to our skaters, coaching staff, volunteers and community visitors.
 This includes, but is not limited to: